Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 Kids choosing a different route.

-Maybe they'll do some uni, maybe they'll do some learning, but they are not going to be on campus, to get themselves into massive debt, to be indoctrinated by people who look.
+Maybe they'll do some uni, maybe they'll do some learning, but they are not going to be on campus, to get themselves into massive debt, to be indoctrinated by people.

-like those weirdos on campus or look like the liberal women look, like the feminazis 2.0, where the O stands for, oh my god, is that thing really a woman?
+who look like those weirdos on campus or look like the liberal women look, like the feminazis 2.0, where the O stands for, oh my god, is that thing really a woman?
+Right?

 My body, my choice.

-And in fact, that's what this t-shirt is: from a homeschooling movement in the UK, where people realize they need to take back control from the government in order to restore family and faith.
+And in fact, that's what this t-shirt is, is from a homeschooling movement in the UK, where people realise they need to take back control from the government in order to restore family and faith.

 The movement is afoot in the UK as well.